millerlp/Thermocouple_datalogger_2/README.md

 ## Thermocouple_datalogger_2
 ### Luke Miller 2017

-This repository contains code to run a redesigned 8-channel thermocouple datalogger based on Arduino-type hardware.
+This repository contains code to run a 8-channel thermocouple datalogger based on Arduino-type hardware.
 Currently there are 2 revisions, A and B, which differ in the type of thermocouple-to-digital chip they use.
 Revision A uses the older MAX31855K chip, while Revision B uses the more recent MAX31856 that effectively superseded the MAX31855 series.
+Revision A isn't recommended for new builds.

 The directory `TempTracker` contains the primary files used to run a datalogger board, while the `testing` directory contains various utilities